 What is an ERP software?

-It is clear from the definition of Enterprise Resource Planning (ERP) what this software is responsible for.
-These are software and systems responsible for planning and managing processes and resources in various enterprises.
+You can tell by the name of Enterprise Resource Planning (ERP) what this software is responsible for.
+These are software systems responsible for planning and managing processes and resources in enterprises of various sizes.
 Among these processes are:

 - supply chain;